pcfreak30/skyd/modules/transactionpool/README.md

 transactions on the network and for broadcasting new transactions out to the network.

+When a new peer connects to the transaction pool, that peer will be progressively sent a full list of transactions that are available in the transaction pool.
+The peer is expected to do the same, this will ensure that the transactoin pools are largely synchronized across the network.
+This process is handled by the new peer share subsystem.

+The repeat broadcast filter of the transaction pool will ensure that each peer receives each transaction only once.
+This is important for blocking denial of service attacks that could otherwise cause the same transaction to be broadcast many times throughout the network.
+This also generally preserves bandwidth.

+The only eviction policy in the transaction pool is that a transaction will be evicted 24 blocks after the most recent relative to the transaction has been added to the transactionpool.
+Currently, there is no eviction for replace-by-fee nor is there any eviction for having low fees.

+TODO: The transaction pool currently sends full transactions to peers.
+Instead, a short ID can be used to tell peers which transactions are avaialble and a fee rate can be provided, then peers can determine whether or not they want to request the transactions.

+TODO: The transaction pool will currently outright reject any orphan transactions which are sent.
+This, when combined with an eviction policy, the repeat broadcast filter, and the lack of ability to request orphans means that transactions can slip through the cracks and fail to propagate the network under special circumstances.
+These circumstances are rare in practice, and transaction creators can avoid these circumstances by acting carefully, which means this is not a critical issue.
+But it should be addressed at some point nonetheless.

+TODO: The current trasaction pool uses a flawed paradigm of clumping together sets of transactions that are in some way unconfirmed relatives.
+This causes transactions that aren't strictly dependent on eachother to be combined into a single ball that's treated as a unit, which is suboptimal.
+The core should be rebuilt so that transactions are more comfortably sorted by fee rate, and are also sorted by required ancenstry instead of putting all relatives together blindly.

 ## Subsystems
 The transaction pool has the following subsystems.
  - [Core](#core)